aimeeallen94/align-pilates/README.md

 - One in particular I feel like I learned a lot from was when it came to creating my custom 404 page, I created the page fine, set up my views and urls without issue however I could not get a 404 error message to display on my webite.
 The only error message that would display was a 500 error which was indicating that I had an internal server error which I did not know I had!
 - Thankfully due to Chrome DevTools I could see that it was pointing to a favicon error.
 - I realised that I needed to create an icon to display on the browser tab of my website.
 I maange to do this and implement it so my site now has a lovely icon image and I got rid of the internal server error and I could get a 404 error to display so I could render my custom 404 page!
+- I also encountered an issue on the admin panel that when users made a booking on the admin panel two reservations were displaying, only one of these had a stripe PID, only one email was sent to users to confirm the booking and only one stripe payment was processed.
+I delved into this issue and found after many hours of troubleshooting that I had had a typo in a variable name.

 ## Future Features to Implement
 - When time and skills allow I would like to change the option of booking pilates classes only on a weekly basis to a monthly basis on a calendar format if possible.
 I would like for users to be able to plan ahead and to be able to book ahead if needed.